 Rather, they need very little maintenance.
 If you find your bowl has become dull, a little buffing might do the trick.

-Otherwise, you may sand it down and use a wipe-on poly product to rejuvenate your wooden bowl.
+Otherwise, you may sand it down with a fine grit sandpaper and use a wipe-on poly product to rejuvenate your wooden bowl.

 There is a difference and the bowl should be refinished with the same as the original finish.

 Subscribe for Art of Turning updates!